 similar to your own are given this treatment.

 open/close all folders

 - In Vandread, this is revealed to be the underlying reason for the creation and maintenance of the sex-segregated planets of Meger and Talark where children are Designer Babies artificially engineered through mixed-cloning of the original colonists — majority of whom still remain secretly secured in cryo-stasis — as the colony leaders were unwilling to sacrifice any natural-born children to the organ-harvest fleets of Earth.

-- In To Aru Majutsu no Index, Mikoto is cloned and the clones are mass-produced in their thousands to be killed in an experiment to increase Accelerator's power.
-The mild discomfort she gets by discovering she is cloned pales to her reaction when she learns they're being killed off en masse for an experiment, and she breaks down upon her clones claiming that they are simply '180 000 yen (around 2000 dollars) lab animals'.
+- In A Certain Magical Index, Mikoto is cloned 20,000 times, so that the clones can be killed in an experiment to increase Accelerator's power.
+She's mildly put off by discovering the existence of the clones, but she goes berserk when she learns they're being killed off en masse for an experiment.
+She breaks down when said clones dispassionately claim that they are simply "180 000 yen note lab animals."

 - Inverted in Franken Fran: Fran generally considers both the original and the clones equally expendable as long as there is at least one copy of the person left (though she will try to keep all involved alive).

 - Found in Afterschool Charisma.
 Rockswell thinks 'redundant' clones are unnecessary.
 After his suicide attempt, Mozart becomes bitter when he realizes this.
 Shiro and Mr. Kuroe disagree.